ctrippel/TriCheck/README.md

 ### Prerequisites

 TriCheck leverages the COATCheck which is derived from PipeCheck and CCICheck.
-COATCheck must be build prior to running TriCheck.
+COATCheck must be built prior to running TriCheck.
 See the build instructions at:

 http://github.com/daniellustig/coatcheck

-TriCheck also leverages Herd devloped by Jade Alglave and Luc Maranget.
+TriCheck also leverages Herd, devloped by Jade Alglave and Luc Maranget.
 See build instructions at:

 https://github.com/herd/herdtools